sudhamsugurijala/Sat_Image_Seg/README.md

 static = pictures, CSS, JS files

+In root dir (same level as app.py) -

 ->Create a 'weights' folder with sub folders for each class.

 -> Store weights in respective subfolders.